donkuri/Kaishi/README.md

 #### Other card options

 You could entirely change the type of cards you want to see.
-Here is the front template of Kaishi 1.5k:
+Here is the `Front Template` of Kaishi 1.5k:

 ```CSS
 {{Word}}